 M.A.
 Early Childhood Education: Organizational Leadership and Change Specialization

-The ECE specialization in Organizational Leadership and Change is based upon the theory that leadership requires skill and self‐knowledge to be authentic, and that authentic leadership is essential to creating organizations with sustainable value.
+The Master’s in ECE specialization in Organizational Leadership and Change degree program is based on the theory that leadership requires skill and self‐knowledge to be authentic, and that authentic leadership is essential to creating organizations with sustainable value.

-Graduates from our M.A. in Early Childhood Education, Organizational Leadership and Change specialization will learn the factors to ensuring that organizational goals are aligned with the public good, including:
+Graduates from our M.A. in Early Childhood Education, Organizational Leadership and Change specialization will learn the factors to ensure that organizational goals are aligned with the public good, including: